vic-cw/openwhisk-gradle-plugin/README.md

 # OpenWhisk Gradle plugin

-A plugin to manage OpenWhisk actions from a Gradle build script.

 Apache OpenWhisk is a serverless event-based programming service.

+This plugin enables to manage OpenWhisk actions from a Gradle build script, without requiring to install anything on your system.

 ## Quick start - minimal configuration